-2. Black Friday Lines WTF?!
+Black Friday Lines WTF?!

 Personal Space?
 LOL

 This year, when you're sorting through clearance Blu-rays with 2,000 of your closest friends, stop and take a big ol' whiff.
 That, my friend, is the pungent aroma of savings.
 (Savings smell like turkey breath and unwashed hair.)

-4. Black Friday Brings Out the Worst in Others
+Black Friday Brings Out the Worst in Others

 Every single Black Friday, our TV and computer screens are flooded with videos of folks getting trampled, punched, and Tasered* — all in the pursuit of marked-down merch.
 If you're not ready for a bloodsport of Van Damme proportions, then maybe Black Friday isn't for you. (*Admittedly, this is the result of a few rare occurrences that are glorified on TV.
 But still!)

-5. Black Friday Brings Out the Worst in You
+Black Friday Brings Out the Worst in You

 On the other hand, if your Black Friday survival kit includes brass knuckles, maybe you should stay home, too.
-We're pretty sure "the iPad was 95% off" isn't a viable defense strategy when you're facing assault charges.
+We're pretty sure "that iPad was 95% off" isn't a viable defense strategy when you're facing assault charges.

-6. It's a Shopping Spree, and Everyone Is Invited
+It's a Shopping Spree, and Everyone Is Invited

-7. All the Deals Look Awesome (with Inflated Starting Prices)
+All the Deals Look Awesome (with Inflated Starting Prices)

 Seriously, You'll Spend More Time in Line Than Shopping

 Now that we think about it, if you're serious about getting ahead of the line game this Black Friday, go on and stake out a spot in the checkout lane at your chosen store.
-Load up your cart, and just keep asking them to re-check the prices of things until November 29.
+Load up your cart, and just keep asking them to re-check the prices of things until November 28.
 Checkmate, Black Friday.

-9. Congrats on Buying All the Things.
+Congrats on Buying All the Things.
 Now Lug Them Home!

-This Black Friday, the fashion police might give you a pass because it's early (or late) and shopping in nothing but your boxers is infinitely better than shopping nude.
+This Black Friday, the fashion police might give you a pass because shopping in your boxers is infinitely better than shopping nude.
 The actual police might be less understanding, depending on the stringency of your local public indecency laws.
 Of course, you can easily avoid the crowds, the lines, and the law on Black Friday if you just stay home and shop online.
 Picture it: No hoards of deal-seekers; just you, your laptop, and a cold turkey sandwich.
 Talk about an epic win!

 So readers, have we convinced you to stay home during this Black Friday season, or will you still join the sea of rabid shoppers?
-More importantly, what's your favorite Black Friday meme?
-Share it in the comments below!
+Share your Black Friday war stories and strategies in the comments below!